ChristopherFu01/CHOCAnxiety/README.md

 |   |   └── stats2.png                                   # photo of statistics for states continued
 |   |
 |   |
-|   ├── Week                                             # Folder containing photos of EDA for week
+|   ├── Week/                                            # Folder containing photos of EDA for week
 |   |   |
 |   |   ├── meanval.png                                  # photo of barplot for mean value split by week
 |   |   └── stats.png                                    # photo of statistics for weeks
 |   |
 |   └── Dataset.png                                      # photo of dataset in jupyter notebook using python pandas
 |
-├── Model Building                                       # Folder containing photos regarding models
+├── Model Building/                                      # Folder containing photos regarding models
 |   |
-|   ├── MLR                                              # Folder containing photos for multivariate linear regression model
+|   ├── MLR/                                             # Folder containing photos for multivariate linear regression model
 |   |   |
 |   |   ├── model_summary.png                            # model summary for multivariate regression model
 |   |   ├── sig_groups.png                               # table of groups which were considered significant